neukind/staking-deposit-grpc/README.md

 # `naas-wallet-service`

 `naas-wallet-service` is a wallet generation service for NaaS.
-It needs more documentation.

 ## Running `naas-wallet-service`